Read time 3 minutes

 Given the paramount importance of security, organizations diligently endeavor to routinely refresh their hardware, software, and overall IT infrastructure.
 Consequently, it comes as no shock that modern organizations are actively pursuing enhancements for their current SharePoint deployment.
 This endeavor entails a secure migration of all their content to more up-to-date iterations.
 SharePoint 2016 has been available for a significant duration, prompting a substantial portion of IT administrators to have already completed their migration to this version.

-Keeping in view the release of SharePoint 2016 IT Preview, this blog focuses on some of the essential things one must know to plan their next SharePoint migration well in advance.
+This blog focuses on some of the essential things one must know to plan their SharePoint 2016 migration well in advance.

-With Microsoft’s promise to introduce performance improvements, increased file size for uploads and MinRoles in the new SharePoint 2016 version, you’ll need to carve an excellent strategy to taste successful migration and make the most out of this new release.
+With Microsoft’s promise to introduce performance improvements, and more features in the new SharePoint 2016 version, you’ll need to carve an excellent strategy to have a successful migration.

-With SP 2016 deployment, I’m sure SharePoint professionals in most of the organizations would no longer need to seek external help to cope up with the increasing UI & UX demands of their users.
+With SP 2016 deployment, I’m sure SharePoint professionals in most organizations would no longer need to seek external help to cope up with the increasing UI & UX demands of their users.